Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Is it possible to overdose on melatonin?
 Can taking too much do harm?

-Chances are if you’re asking this question — you’ve probably been experimenting with supplements to help you sleep.
+If you’re asking this question, chances are you’ve considered trying supplements to help you sleep.

 Many people take melatonin supplements to try and help themselves fall asleep faster or overcome the symptoms of jet lag.
-If you’ve been counting sheep for hours, it may be tempting to pop a few pills to get some sleep.
-If it still doesn’t work, you might start getting desperate and decide to take a couple more pills to knock yourself out.
+If you’ve been counting sheep for hours, it may be tempting to turn to supplements to get some sleep.
+However, if melatonin isn’t working, you might consider whether taking more of it would help and if it’s safe to do so.

 Can You Overdose on Melatonin?